opencv/opencv/modules/core/doc/intro.rst

 where ``cv::uchar`` is an OpenCV 8-bit unsigned integer type.
 In the optimized SIMD code, such SSE2 instructions as ``paddusb``, ``packuswb``, and so on are used.
 They help achieve exactly the same behavior as in C++ code.

+.. note:: Saturation is not applied when the result is 32-bit integer.

 Fixed Pixel Types.
 Limited Use of Templates
 -------------------------------------------